ray00178/EasyAlbum/README.md

 | fileSize         | Int         | 8063276 bytes                          |               |
 | fileUTI          | String?     | Optional("public.jpeg")                |               |

+## Update Description
+#### Version：2.1.0
+  - Fix the bottom view can't adapts to `iPhone` device.
+  - Support device rotate.
+  - In preview page, you can to leave by swipe up or swipe down.
+  - Add `orientation` property and remove `showGIF` & `titleColor` property.

 ## Communication
 - If you found a `bug`, open an issue.
 - If you have a `feature request`, open an issue.